What is atrial fibrillation?

 Symptoms may include:

-Atrial fibrillation is common, especially in older adults, and it may not cause obvious symptoms.
-If you have any of the symptoms listed, see your doctor.
+If you have symptoms, see your doctor.
 Finding and treating atrial fibrillation right away can help you avoid serious problems.

 How is atrial fibrillation diagnosed?